soxand16/soxand16.github.io/index.md

 ```

 Yikes!
 Looks like we've got a couple of failures.
 Before we look at these, a couple of details about the output.
 * At the top, theres a `..FF`.
 This is a breif summary of the test results.
 A "." indicates a passed test, a "F" a failure, and an "E" an error or exception (like we saw when we ran our first test case for the first time).
 * The body of the output stays basically the same with the test name, test docstring, and the test class its from in a header.
-    * At the bottom, we see the number of tests, the test time, and the number of failures (and errors, had there been any.)
+* At the bottom, we see the number of tests, the test time, and the number of failures (and errors, had there been any).